haesleinhuepf/napari-workflows/README.md

 If you want to learn how these workflows function under the hood, the [demo notebook](https://github.com/haesleinhuepf/napari-workflows/blob/main/docs/demo.ipynb) gives some insights.
 A public API for extending these workflows with custom functions and other napari plugins will be published in spring 2022.
-Stay tuned.
+Stay tuned or [get in touch](https://github.com/haesleinhuepf/napari-workflows/issues).

 ----------------------------------